rak-n-rok/Krake/README.md

 #### 2. KinD

-Create kind instance and save the kubeconfig file in `cluster_certs` directory
+Create a kind instance and save the kubeconfig file in the `cluster_certs` directory

 Prerequisites